GerHobbelt/linenoise/README.markdown

 You can disable it using `0` as argument.

+*Note:* This is not a reliable operation under the RISC OS port at present.

 ## History

 Linenoise supporst history, so that the user does not have to retype